doing-science-to-stuff/ndt/aws/README.md

 10. Select "Create Snapshot".
 11. Enter a description (e.g., `NDT Compiled and Ready to Run`).
 12. Click "Create Snapshot" button.
+13. Click the "Close" button.
-13. Open the [snapshots console](https://console.aws.amazon.com/ec2/v2/home#Snapshots) to check on the status of the snapshot.
+14. In the left-nav, in the "ELASTIC BLOCK STORE" section, click on "Snapshots" to open the [snapshots console](https://console.aws.amazon.com/ec2/v2/home#Snapshots) to check on the status of the snapshot.

 ---